SadYuyuko/Search-Engine-Result-Hider/README.en.md

 **Highlighting Rules:**
 `@1 *://*.example.com/*` – Adds color borders to `example.com` and its subdomains
 `@1 title/.*example.*/` – Add a color border to the result matched to the title with `example`
+Note: highlight rules have a whitelist effect, the priority is highlight > whitelist > blacklist

 **Composite rules:**
 `*://*.example.com/* @if(title *= "keyword")` - Block results from example.com whose title contains the keyword in search results